microbean/microbean-base-specification/README.md

 * [Version 1 of the `javax.inject` specification][javax-inject]
 * [Version 1.2 of the Interceptors specification][javax-interceptor-api]
 * [Version 2.0.1.Final of the Bean Validation specification][bean-validation]
+* [Version 0.3.1 of the micrBean Configuration API project][microbean-configuration-api]
-* [Version 0.3.0 of the microBean Configuration CDI project][microbean-configuration-cdi]
+* [Version 0.3.1 of the microBean Configuration CDI project][microbean-configuration-cdi]

 ## Usage